-Set to take place May 29th & 30th of 2026 at the John D. Bradley Convention Center, we invite the male youth of Chatham-Kent as well as thier teachers/coaches/leaders and mentors to step outside “the box” for a full day conference/workshop experience devoted to exploring their mental health and well being as well as challenging the traditional lense of masculinty and promoting positive and healthy peer/gender relations.
+Set to take place May 29th of 2026 at the Chatham Capitol Theatre, we invite the male youth of Chatham-Kent as well as their teachers/coaches/leaders and mentors to step outside “the box” for a full day conference/workshop experience devoted to exploring their mental health and well being, challenging the traditional lens of masculinity as well as promoting positive and healthy peer/gender relations and equitable leadership.

 The event will be free to participants and lunch will be provided.